bkoz/python-hello-world/README.md

 ELASTIC_PASSWORD
 ```

 The [env-vars file](env-vars.yaml) contains an example ConfigMap.
-The ConfigMap can be created using either the Openshift console or CLI.
+The ConfigMap can be created using either the Openshift console or from a DevSpaces/VSCode terminal.

-CLI example:
+Edit the [env-vars file](env-vars.yaml) to reflect your environment and create the ConfigMap.

+From within a DevSpaces/VSCode terminal:
 ```
-oc apply -f env-vars.yaml -n <login-devspaces>
+oc apply -f env-vars.yaml
 ```

 Run the [hello-elastic.py](hello-elastic.py) file from the *run* button in VSCode or the terminal shell.